Introduction to Intermittent Fasting

 If you are thinking about trying IF, these tips will make it easier to get started.

 When you are sleepy, your body starts craving energy.
-Increased hunger is a common side effect of not getting enough sleep.
-I've also found that, when I'm sleepy, I gravitate toward the foods that are the worst for me to eat.
+So increased hunger is a common side effect of not getting enough sleep.
+When I'm exhausted, I've also found that I gravitate toward the worst foods for me to eat.

 Not getting enough sleep can also negate some of the benefits of fasting.
-A 2011 study showed that people with only 5.5 hours of sleep per night lost 55% less body weight fraction than those who slept for 8.5 hours.
+For example, a 2011 study showed that people with only 5.5 hours of sleep per night lost 55% less body weight fraction than those who slept for 8.5 hours.

-Adjust the IF plan as Needed I cannot say this enough: adjust your plan if it's not working for you.
-It takes about one week to adjust to an IF plan.
+Adjust the IF plan as Needed.
+I cannot say this enough: adjust your plan if it's not working for you.
+It takes about one week to adapt to an IF plan.
 That one week might be miserable.
 I found myself staring at Cheerios on the floor in the morning and wondering if it counted as breakfast if I ate them.